ibm-cloud-docs/key-protect/at-events.md

 that is associated with this key.

 A delete key event could also receive a `reason.reasonCode` of 409 due to a dual auth deletion policy on the key.
-Make a GET request to `/api/v2/keys/{id}/policies` to see if there is a dual authorization policy associated with your key or make a GET request to `/api/v2/instance/policies` to see if there is a dual authorization associated with your service instance.
+Make a GET request to `/api/v2/keys/{id}/policies` to see if there is a dual authorization policy associated with your key.
 If there is a policy set, contact the other authorized user to delete the key.

 ### Unable to authenticate while make a request